 While we think sourdough baking is one of the best cooking projects you can embark on because it requires focus, it’s so satisfying, and it can absorb your interest over a long period of time, and become a ritual, some people find making sourdough a little stressful until they get the hang of it.
 If you think that might be you, then start with easy cooking projects that don’t require a great commitment but offer fast rewards, such as teaching yourself to create a perfect omelette or making your own chilli oil.
 Links to both below.

-Ideas for Cooking Projects to Keep You Calm and Focused
+Cooking Projects to Keep You Calm and Focused and Teach You New Skills

 Bake Sourdough Bread